-Eighty-four percent of customers gave this Oral B Junior brush five stars, with 78 reviewers excited about how easy it is to use.
+Overall, 81 percent of customers gave this Oral B Junior brush five stars, with 107 reviewers excited about how easy it is to use.
 This was especially important for one customer, whose 10-year-old daughter has hypermobility syndrome, and who also had visibly-cleaner teeth after using this brush.
-A different five star review claimed that their daughter is particularly taken with how soft the brush feels on her teeth and gums.
-The timer function — which goes off every 30 seconds for the recommended two-minute brushing time, letting kids know to move to the next section of their mouth — also proves popular amongst lots of happy customers.
+Another five-star review claimed that their daughter is particularly taken with how soft the brush feels on her teeth and gums, while one customer said their 6-year-old, who had taken to chewing his manual brush, instantly started cleaning his teeth better after being introduced to this model.
+The timer function — which goes off every 30 seconds for the recommended two-minute brushing time, letting kids know to move to the next section of their mouth — also proves popular, featuring in 47 reviews.
 One customer was happy to report that this has made teeth-brushing more fun for their 8-year-old.

 Best electric toothbrush with extra heads

 This toothbrush by Mitimi was considered inexpensive and easy to use, according to reviewers, but best of all, it comes with four extra brush heads.
 One reviewer switched to this after previously using a pricier Oral-B model, and said that they saved a small fortune from not having to buy extra heads when it needed replaced.
 Another customer suggested that his dentist “hated” this toothbrush, as it had cut the customer’s dental bills down considerably.
 Reviewers wrote that the blue detailing on the brush bristles wears away when they are ready to be swapped out.